-More information about online training, remote therapy and supervision can be found in the training standards, policies and guidance section of the UKCP website.
+More information about online training, remote therapy and supervision can be found in the training standards, policies and guidance section.
 Be sure to check your modality college standards also.

 UKCP considers the outbreak of Covid-19 as a safe and clear justification for increased or exclusive use of technology to support training programmes where appropriate.
 We encourage you to consider the risks and use your judgement.

 You can contact your college training standards committee or relevant college officer for more information about what is required and what you can do.
 As well, you may contact the Regulation Team at firstname.lastname@example.org.